Big Ten regular-season champion Penn State hit multiple milestones this fall

 Oshoniyi also previously served as Director of Coaching at Harrisonville Soccer Club in Kansas City and was the head varsity girls coach at Saint Thomas Aquinas High School in Missouri and the boys' varsity assistant at Shelton High School in Connecticut.

 Oshoniyi graduated from Southern Connecticut State in 1994 with a degree in marketing, finance and communications.
-He and his wife, Tippi, have a four-year old son, Xander, and a two-year old daughter, Londyn.
+He and his wife, Tippi, have a five-year old son, Xander, and a three-year old daughter, Londyn.